rhine3/audiomoth-guide/resources/analysis-software.md

 A variety of free and paid software is available for bioacoustic analyses.
 Software packages vary from complete graphical interfaces, to command-line interfaces, to utility libraries that can be used to create analysis pipelines in Python, R, or other programming languages.

-This list is not necessarily a recommendation or a guarantee of quality of the software or analysis techniques.
+The inclusion criteria for this list are (1) that the software is targeted to or widely used by bioacoustics researchers, and (2) that the software either is stable, is currently in active development, or was recently released.
+This list is not necessarily a recommendation or a guarantee of quality of particular software packages or analysis techniques.
 I have not used all of the software below.
-Some I use frequently, whereas some I haven't found to be useful or accurate for my purposes.
+Some I use frequently and can't live without, whereas some I haven't found to be useful or accurate for my purposes.

-You should always judge the performance of an analysis technique based on *your* dataset, as different recording conditions or species distributions can result in starkly different performance of analysis techniques.
+You should always judge the performance of an analysis technique by its performance on *your* dataset.
+Analysis techniques are often published along with metrics to describe their performance, such as accuracy, precision, and recall.
+However, different recording conditions or different distributions of sounds present in your dataset can result in starkly different performance of the same analysis technique.

 * **Manual review and organization**: organizing, listening to, or looking at spectrograms of recordings
     * [Audacity](https://www.audacityteam.org/) (free) - simple, lightweight listening and spectrogram viewing and comparison